 Social engineering is the act of manipulating people into revealing confidential information.
 Fraudsters may impersonate someone else or steal other people's identities to create a false sense of trust in their victims.

-Social engineering is often used as the primary method of infiltration in a larger criminal scheme.
-Tricking people is usually easier than finding a security vulnerability in a target company’s security measures.
-Social engineering can be used to acquire administration passwords or other highly classified data, to install malicious software in company servers, and more.
-It’s one of the most effective attack methods because it targets the human link, thus bypassing even the most advanced forms of security.
-It’s also dangerous because it’s much harder to detect.
-After all, the victim doesn’t even realize that he was scammed.
+Social engineering is often the primary method of infiltration in a larger criminal scheme.
+Tricking people is usually easier than finding a security vulnerability in a target company's security measures.
+Social engineering helps to acquire administration passwords or other highly classified data, to install malicious software in company servers, and more.
+It's one of the most effective attack methods because it targets the human link, thus bypassing even the most advanced forms of security.
+It's also dangerous because it's much harder to detect.
+After all, the victim doesn't even realize that he was scammed.